 Ever since I decided to start improving my photography skills and images, I have been looking for photography props and things to use for my images.

 How to Create a DIY Pallet Backdrop as a Photography Prop

-It can be very costly or time consuming to buy props or drive from store to store to start collecting them.
-I have read several blogging posts about where to buy props or how to store them, but what I needed was something on a budget or no cost.
+It can be very costly or time-consuming to buy props or drive from store to store to start collecting them.
+I have read several articles about where to buy props or how to store them, but what I needed was something on a budget or little cost.

 They were a little bulky, but he got them into the trunk and when he got home I was elated and yelled SCORE!